sematext/docs/docs/tracing/scala.md

 ### Tracing Scala Apps

-Yes, you can trace transactions for Scala apps, too\!
+Sematext let's you trace transactions for Scala apps, too\!
 In order to define custom pointcuts for a Scala app you need to follow the convention Scala uses to generate JVM classes.
-Below you can find a toy example that covers all basic cases:
+Below you can find a simple example that covers all basic cases:

 ``` scala
 trait UserService {